Stewardship

 This committee seeks to organise the ongoing worship life of the Brougham Place community.
 This includes creative planning for special seasons within the life of the church (Lent / Easter, Season of Creation, Advent / Christmas), when it can be expanded to include other members of the congregation who contribute specifically during these times.

-What does our financial giving support?
+What does our Regular Financial Giving support?

 Ministry with Children